CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - NAG 6.2
 - NVC 23.5-0

-The Consortium has tested the following mpi versions,
+The Consortium has tested the following MPI implementations and versions,

 - MPICH 7.3.2
 - MPICH 7.5.3